 Before you make your first appointment to see materials in the reading room, here are some guidelines for research visits.
-Particular procedures must be followed due to the fragility and irreplaceable nature of these materials.
-Our role is both to provide access and preserve these objects.
-Your assistance in keeping these standards will ensure these materials are available for generations to come.
+Your assistance in maintaining these standards of care will ensure these materials are available for generations to come.

 1. You will be asked to produce a photo ID on signing into the Reading Room.